ChristyCheuk/Portfolio/README.md

 Compared to bar charts which are better used for larger changes, line charts are better used for representing changing trends and developments over time.
 The 1995 - 2021 Government Debt-to-GDP Ratio Grid of Line Charts represents the changes in the debt-to-GDP ratio of all the countries over the past 20+ years using the discrete distribution so it is easier for the audience to see the changes at one time.

-Compared to bar charts which are better used for category comparison or line charts which are better used for representing trends over time, a pie chart is better used for showing how a whole is comprised of different parts.
+Compared to bar charts which are better used for category comparison or line charts which are better used for representing trends over time, a pie chart is better used for showing the relationship betwen a whole and its parts.
 I chose the pie chart because I wanted to know the percentage of the top 10 countries with the highest government debt-to-GDP ratio as a percentage of the countries around the world.
-With the pie chart, I found that the top 10 countries that had the highest government debt-to-GDP ratio occupied over 50% of the total debt-to-GDP ratio in the world.
+With the pie chart, I found that the top 10 countries that had the highest government debt-to-GDP ratio occupied over 50% of the total debt-to-GDP ratio.
 In other words, the top 10 countries had more government debt-to-GDP ratio than the sum of the government debt-to-GDP ratio of the rest of the countries.

 Source: OECD (2022), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 07 November 2022)